o3-shop/o3-documentation/source/user/installation/NewInstallation/RunSetup.md

   You have the following options:

   - If the database and web server are on the same server, leave the default value localhost.
 This is the default for most shops.
   - If your database is outsourced, enter the host name or IP address of your database server.
-If you need to specify a port, it is placed after the host name and a colon (host name:port).

 **Database Name**